Automated Analysis and Verification Research Group - VeriFIT

 - Static analysis and verification with formal roots in the area of infinite-state systems (programs with pointers and dynamic linked data structures, concurrent programs with unbounded concurrency, programs with unbounded integer variables, arrays, parameters, recursion, unbounded communication channels, etc.), building on applications of theory of automata, logics, and graphs.

 - Testing and dynamic analysis of (esp. concurrent) software using a broad range of techniques (such as noise injection, extrapolation, data mining, machine learning), including possible self-healing or providing information for software quality assurance.

 - Formal verification in the area of hardware design based on high-level hardware description languages.

 - Research on efficient techniques of handling automata (e.g., simulation reduction of non-deterministic automata or efficient inclusion checking on non-deterministic automata), decision procedures for various logics, etc.

-- V. Malík and J. Matyáš have won the JCMM Brno PhD talent scholarship starting from the 2017 year.
+- V. Malík and J. Matyáš won the JCMM Brno PhD talent scholarship starting from the 2017 year.

-- J. Matyáš have won the IT SPY competition for the best diploma thesis of the year with his thesis "Employing Approximate Equivalence for Design of Approximate Circuits" led by M. Češka jr and solved in collaboration between the VeriFIT and ehw@fit groups.
+- J. Matyáš won the IT SPY competition for the best diploma thesis of the year with his thesis "Employing Approximate Equivalence for Design of Approximate Circuits" led by M. Češka jr and solved in collaboration between the VeriFIT and ehw@fit groups.